 A study by Cochrane Pain, Palliative and Supportive Care Group shows that topical analgesic drugs are used to treat an array of painful conditions.
 Topical nonsteroidal anti-inflammatory drugs (NSAIDs) or topical rubefacients are used for strains and sprains.
 According to the study, topical NSAIDs or low-dose topical capsaicin could help people with arthritis by temporarily relieving their pain.
 For neuropathic pain, patches with local anesthetics or high-dose topical capsaicin could help in relief, however since they are a derivative of hot peppers, they can irritate the skin.

 Topical pain solutions come in cream, lotion, ointment, gel, spray, or patch form.
-They can contain anti-inflammatories, analgesics, natural ingredients, synthetic ingredients, or a mixture.
+They can contain analgesics, naturally-derived ingredients, synthetic ingredients, or a mixture.
 Popular ingredients include menthol, methyl salicylate, capsaicin, and camphor.

 Menthol and Camphor

 Menthol and camphor are known as pain-relieving counter-irritants because they confuse the source of pain, blocking its signal.

 Menthol is an organic compound that can be made synthetically or obtained from peppermint or other mint oils.
 When menthol is added to pharmaceuticals, it has a counterirritant effect on skin, and thus produces a local analgesic or anesthetic effect.